-Six business goal setting worksheet examples will illustrate the application and benefits of a 30,000-foot-level predictive performance reporting methodology.
+Six business goal setting template examples will illustrate the application and benefits of a 30,000-foot-level predictive performance reporting methodology.
 Organizations benefit when they use this form of reporting within their operational excellence deployment and overall business management system.

 Executives are often presented a monthly summary of the current level of key performance indicators (KPIs) in their organizations.
 Often information from this goal setting theory approach is presented as a PowerPoint presentation where the last month’s data is reported with possibly some previous months.
 Red-yellow-green scorecards may be used to track against goal setting objectives; however, stoplight scorecarding has issues which will later be illustrated through the goal setting worksheet examples.